 The Great River (Megas Potamos) flows through Preveli and feeds a rare species of palm trees that grow here.

-Before the Great River flows to the sea, it also forms a small lake and cool ponds where you can go for a swim.
-When I say cool, it actually even make the ocean cooler close to mouth of the river.
+Before the Great River flows to the sea, it also forms a small lake where you can go for a swim.
+The only issue is that the water is a bit cooler here and also around the mouth of the river.

 A walk through the palm forrest is something you have you do at some stage.
 The palm trees are Phoenix theophrastii and are unique to Crete.
 The palms grow alongside the river and into a canyon.